iamlemec/fastpat/README.md

 Suppose you just want to parse patent grants.
 To do this, you would go through the following steps:

+0. Set up the environment with `export PATENTS_DATADIR=data`
-1. Fetch the grant data with `patcmd fetch grant`
+1. Fetch the grant data with `./patcmd fetch grant`
-2. Parse the grant data with `patcmd parse grant`
+2. Parse the grant data with `./patcmd parse grant`
-4. Cluster firm names with `patcmd firms cluster --sources grant`
+4. Cluster firm names with `./patcmd firms cluster --sources grant`
-5. Process citations with `patcmd firms cites`
+5. Process citations with `./patcmd firms cites`

 ### Migration